‘Stranger Things’ Season 2: Millie Bobby Brown Drops Gems On Eleven Ahead Of Release Date

 — Entertainment Weekly (@EW) September 27, 2017

-When Eleven uses her powers in the first season she is temporarily weakened and suffers from nosebleeds.
+When Eleven uses her powers in the first season, she is temporarily weakened and suffers from nosebleeds.
 Her abilities improved as the season progressed and with Season 2 beginning a year after the events of the first, the characters abilities may improve significantly.

 Exclusive: Get a sneak peek of #StrangerThings2 with these new images: https://t.co/rfCCIjXlrJ @Stranger_Things pic.twitter.com/PFpfwg3Hqe